Certified Cloud Security Professional (CCSP)

 What is Involved in the ISC2 CCSP Certification Exam?

 The exam is a three-hour exam with 125 multiple-choice questions.
 You must earn at least 700 out of 1,000 points to pass successfully.
-The exam covers the six CCSP domains, which are individually weighted as follows:

 - Cloud concepts and design